ufidon/java/mod7/DBprog.md

 -- 3.6 Display sorted tuples
--- select column-list from table list [where condition] -- [order by columns-to-be-sorted] select lastName, firstName, deptId from Student where deptId = 'CS' order by lastName desc, firstName asc;
+-- select column-list from table list [where condition] -- [order by columns-to-be-sorted]
+-- default order is ascending, asc could be omitted below select lastName, firstName, deptId from Student where deptId = 'CS' order by lastName desc, firstName asc;